 Definition of Ojus as per Master Charak

-The one which dwells in the heart and is predominantly white, yellowish and reddish in colour is known as Ojus of the body.
+The one which dwells in the heart and is predominantly white, yellowish and reddish in color is known as Ojus of the body.
 If the ojus is destroyed, human being will also perish.
-As the bees collect honey from the flowers and fruits, so the Ojus is collected in the body by the actions, qualities, habits and diet of the human being.
+As the bees collect honey from the flowers and fruits, so the Ojus is collected in the body by the actions, qualities, habits, and diet of the human being.
 (Reference: Charaka Samhita Sutrasthana 17/76)

 The heart is an important organ for all the normal mental and physical activities.
 In the heart resides “Para Ojus”- the superior ojus that controls the mind.
-Thus, heart is considered as the seat of “Ojus”.
+Thus, the heart is considered as the seat of “Ojus”.
 (Reference: Charak Samhita Sutrasthana 30).

 Qualities of Ojus